skellis46/slipbox/people are nothing before their machines.md

 > If people are as grass before God, they are as nothing before their machines.[Wendell Berry, in @wickenden-2022-wendell n.pag]

+- possibly for [[perfect memory]] as well.
+Love the turn of phrase.

 ---

 _original source/found:_ Cal Newport podcast